awesome-spectral-indices/spectral/docs/methods.rst

    var spectral = require("users/dmlmont/spectral:spectral");

-   print(spectral.defaultParameters);
+   print(spectral.bands);
-   print(spectral.defaultParameters.p);
+   print(spectral.bands.N);

-spectral.describeParameters
+spectral.constants
 ----------------------------

 .. js:attribute:: spectral.describeParameters

-   Returns the description of all parameters.
+   Returns the dictionary of constants (or parameters) in the Awesome Spectral Indices standard.

    :returns: Dictionary of parameters and their description.